Osage Oranges

 Applications

-Osage oranges are a peculiar fruit as both humans and most animals choose not to consume the bitter flesh.
-Some animals such as squirrels do consume the seeds, but the fruits earned their inedible reputation due to livestock choking on the fruits and dying.
-Despite many misinterpretations of the fruit being inedible, the fruit is edible but is not commonly consumed due to its unpalatable features such as the bitter flavor and unpleasant latex-like liquid that can irritate the skin.
-Beyond the flesh, the seeds are edible and can be toasted.
-It is a painstaking process to remove the seeds from the flesh, and one fruit can contain 200 to 300 seeds.
-To remove the seeds, the fruit is popularly soaked until the flesh softens and the seeds are then carefully plucked out.
-Once cleaned, the seeds are left to dry and are then lightly toasted.
+Osage oranges are a peculiar fruit as humans, and most animals choose not to consume the bitter flesh.
+Some animals, such as squirrels and deer, consume the seeds, but the fruits earned their inedible reputation due to livestock choking on them and dying.
+Despite many misinterpretations of the fruit being inedible, the fruit is edible but is not commonly consumed due to its unpalatable features, such as the bitter flavor and unpleasant latex-like liquid that can irritate the skin.
+Beyond the flesh, the seeds are edible and can be roasted.
+Removing the seeds from the flesh is a painstaking process, and one fruit can contain 200 to 300 seeds.
+The seeds are removed by hand, and the fruits are commonly soaked and macerated in water to soften their flesh.
+Once the flesh has relaxed, ripe seeds can be sifted from the flesh.
+Mature seeds will sink to the bottom of a water-filled container, while unripe and empty seeds, flesh pieces, and other discards will float to the top.
+The collected seeds should be washed and cleaned before use.
+Once cleaned, the seeds are left to air-dry and are later roasted in oil and salt to create a crunchy snack.
 Osage orange seeds have a nutty flavor that is reminiscent of a cross between a sunflower seed mixed with popcorn.
 In addition to consuming the seeds, the fruits are generally kept as ornamental decoration or are used as an air freshener for a couple of weeks when stored in a cool place away from direct sunlight.

 Ethnic/Cultural Info

-Osage oranges have a complex history steeped in tradition and innovation.
-The trees were known for their durable, decay-resistant wood and were considered sacred by the Osage Indian tribe as they constructed their best bows from the wood.
-These bows were so prized for their resilient nature that they were found over two-thousand miles away in other tribes, often sought after and distributed through trade.
-When French settlers encountered the Osage Indians and the handmade bows, the Osage orange tree earned the name Bois D’Arc, which means wooden bow.
-As more European settlers expanded into the region, Osage orange trees transitioned into a new role and became the premier fencing along property lines in the Great Plains.
+Osage oranges are known for their durable, decay-resistant wood and are sacred among the Osage Nation.
+Hunters from the nation constructed their best bows from the wood, and it is thought that tribe members would travel hundreds of miles to find a single tree.
+The bows were carved from pieces of the tree’s limbs, and the Osage craftsmen were skilled at removing only small pieces of wood from the branches so as not to kill the branch and damage the tree.
+The piece was then carved into a wooden bow, and these bows were so prized for their resilient nature that they were found over two thousand miles away in other tribes, often distributed through trade.
+When French settlers encountered the Osage Nation’s handmade bows, they named the Osage orange tree Bois D’Arc, which means “wood for a bow.”
+Later in history, as more European settlers expanded into the region, Osage orange trees transitioned into a new role and became the premier fencing along property lines in the Great Plains.
 The trees bear sharp spines, and the twisting branches would be interwoven with branches from neighboring Osage orange trees to create a living, armed fence.
-These fences would mature in just under four years and were given the slogan of “horse high, bull-strong, and hog-tight” to keep animals within property lines.
+These fences would mature in four years and were given the slogan “horse high, bull-strong, and hog-tight” to keep animals within property lines.
 Osage orange trees were planted for thousands of miles and were one of the most sought-after trees during this time.
 The tree's popularity quickly faded with the invention of barbed wire, which was rumored to have been modeled after the thorny Osage branches.
 With time, Osage orange trees retreated to their original purpose of being used for their wood and were chopped down to make fence posts to run the new barbed wire.
+The wood is still considered one of the most decay-resistant woods in North America.

 Geography/History